 Right to deliver Notices manually following CCM Client Communications Failure Event

-If CCM Client is affected by a significant communications or information technology failure resulting in it being impossible or impractical for it to deliver a Swaption Notice via the EEP (a "CCM Client Communications Failure Event") it may, notwithstanding Mandatory Provision 5.3 (Exercise and Abandonment by way of EEP) above, deliver Swaption Notices in respect of the CCM Client Cleared Transaction to LCH SA in accordance with Section 6.10(a) of Part C of the CDS Clearing Supplement and any Option Intent submitted by LCH SA in the EEP (or an alternative internal system of LCH SA) in respect of such Swaption Notice pursuant to Section 6.10(b) of Part C of the CDS Clearing Supplement with a Submission Time prior to 4.00 p.m.
-(London time) shall be deemed to have been submitted by CCM Client for the purposes of Mandatory Provision 5.3 (Exercise and Abandonment by way of EEP) above.
+If CCM Client is affected by a significant communications or information technology failure resulting in it being impossible or impractical for it to deliver a Swaption Notice via the EEP (a "CCM Client Communications Failure Event") it may, notwithstanding Mandatory Provision 5.3 (Exercise and Abandonment by way of EEP) above, deliver Swaption Notices in respect of the CCM Client Cleared Transaction to LCH SA in accordance with Section 6.10(a) of Part C of the CDS Clearing Supplement and any Option Intent submitted by LCH SA in the EEP (or an alternative internal system of LCH SA) in respect of such Swaption Notice pursuant to Section 6.10(b) of Part C of the CDS Clearing Supplement with a Submission Time prior to the Submission Deadline shall be deemed to have been submitted by CCM Client for the purposes of Mandatory Provision 5.3 (Exercise and Abandonment by way of EEP) above.

-In respect of any Swaption Notice delivered pursuant to this Mandatory Provision 5.7, LCH SA may determine in its sole discretion that it is not able to submit the relevant Option Intent in the relevant system with a Submission Time prior to 4.00 p.m.
-(London time) on the Expiration Date.
+In respect of any Swaption Notice delivered pursuant to this Mandatory Provision 5.7, LCH SA may determine in its sole discretion that it is not able to submit the relevant Option Intent in the relevant system with a Submission Time prior to the Submission Deadline on the Expiration Date.
 In such case, LCH SA will inform the CCM Client and, subject to Mandatory Provision 5.5 above, such CCM Client will be deemed not to have submitted an Option Intent in respect of the relevant Exercise Cleared Transaction.

 Client to notify LCH SA of occurrence of CCM Client Communications Failure Event